• Skip to main content

 What is pesto?

-Of course, both a blender and a food processor work well for the recipe.
-You can even go traditional with a mortar and pestle.
-It takes a little more effort but, trust me, the outcome is a remarkable mix of fragrance and flavor because the hand moment gently coaxes the oils from the leaves.
+You can even use a mortar and pestle.
+It takes a little more effort, but, trust me, the result is out of the world!
+The fragrance and flavor are so much better because the hand moment coaxes the oils from the leaves very gently.

 Should you toast the nuts in pesto?

-Sometimes pesto made at home turns brown because of oxidation.
+Sometimes, pesto made at home turns brown because of oxidation.
 It’s perfectly safe to eat.
 It’s just brownish instead of green.

-So, how do you keep pesto green?
+How to keep pesto green?

 How to store pistachio pesto?